Llanfachreth: Nannau family influence

 From the 12th century two families, the Nanneys and the Vaughans, controlled the area that formed the greater part of the parish of Llanfachreth.
 The estate was, and is, known as the Nannau estate.
 The history of Llanfachreth is inextricably intertwined with the fortunes of these families.

 Cadwgan, son of Bleddyn ap Cynfyn, Prince of Powys in the early 12th century, came into possession of large areas in Merioneth and built Nannau house, a mansion a mile south west of Llanfachreth, which Obert Vaughan of Hengwrt (1592?-1667) later called the stateliest structure in North Wales.

-Cadwgan founded a small colony of serfs at Llanfachreth and his free followers settled the lands surrounding the house.
+Cadwgan founded a small colony of serfs at Llanfachreth, his free followers settled the lands surrounding the house.
 The settlements spread over the area of Llanfachreth and became arable holdings made up of 70 tyddynod.
 Cadwgan was killed at Welshpool in 1111 but his lands remained in his family until 1701.

 Robert Williams Vaughan, 1768 to 1843, the second baronet, ruled the surrounding countryside with benevolent autocracy for over 50 years.
 He was affectionately known as "Yr Hen Syr Robert" and, during this golden age of the estate, he rebuilt Nannau between 1788 and 1796, was elected as MP for Merioneth in 1792, and subsequently re-elected thirteen times, sitting till 1836.
 He accomplished much for the area; along with the rebuilding of nearby Dolgellau he financed much renewal of cottages, enclosure walls, houses, roads, fencing and created the precipice walk on the estate.
-Much of this work was paid for by Robert to relieve unemployment after the Napoleonic wars.
+Much of this work was paid for by Robert to relieve unemployment after the Napoleonic Wars.
 He built several roads from Nannau house and, a mile east of Llanfachreth across the Bontnewydd road, a striking arch called "Y Garreg Fawr" (the Great Stone) because of huge stone, brought from Harlech, that forms the span.
 Many of the cottages he had rebuilt in Llanfachreth are unusual architecturally.
 They include slate roofs curving over dormer windows, for instance, and porches with rounded brick pillars.
 The last he built was "Glasgoed" a mile north of Llanfachreth.

-The last family to live in the mansion was that of General John who did not live on the estate until late in life.
-He rebuilt the cottages After the General died 1956 there was no direct descendant and Nannau was sold in 1965.
-In 2013 it again stands empty and for sale.
-It is a grade II* listed building, one of the highest country houses in the UK.
+In 1814, Vaughan bought the township of cottages Nannau Is Afon in Llanfachreth, the land was occupied by squatters.

 Church

 St Machreth is thought to have come from Llanfacreth circa.
 5th century.
 Locally there is a house near the village is called 'Gell Fachreth' (Machreth's Cell).
 The foundations of the church go back to the 15th century, when the 11th Lord of Nannau bequeathed 6 Shilling and 8 pence towards its construction in 1494.
-The church would remain the remain the same for 300 years, until 2nd baronet Vaughan begins improvements that would take near three decades to complete, beginning in 1800.
+The church would remain the same for 300 years, until 2nd baronet Vaughan begins improvements that would take near three decades to complete, beginning in 1800.